 XBRL is a globally used XML-based standard and file format for business reporting.
 It makes it easier for various companies and accounting organizations to efficiently and accurately organize, compile, and communicate financial statements or other finance-related information/data.
 Since XBRL is based on XML (Extensible Markup Language), it uses tags to keep and parse every piece of financial data. iXBRL (inline XBRL) is another variant that makes it possible to keep financial data in a human-readable and machine-readable form at the same time.
 In contrast with XBRL, iXBRL uses the HTML standard along with some extra tags for figures and statements.

 The tags in both, XBRL and iXBRL, are parsed using XBRL-compatible software to retrieve the data.
-In order to automate XBRL parsing, Aspose offers Aspose.Finance for .NET API.
+To automate XBRL parsing, Aspose offers Aspose.Finance for .NET API.
 It is a .NET class library that makes it even easier to create XBRL instances programmatically using C# or VB.NET.
 In addition, it allows you to parse and validate the XBRL or iXBRL files within the .NET applications.
 Aspose.Finance for .NET provides the following XBRL/iXBRL manipulation features that you will learn in this article.

 You can install Aspose.Finance for .NET from NuGet or download its DLL to manually reference it in your project.